America Helped Make the Islamic State

 “Be that as it may, professor, what do we now?” a concerned citizen might ask.
 “Do we let people die because you hate America?”

 The absence of a good answer to a problem like ISIS is not a good reason to embrace a snake-oil cure that has proven time and again to be worse than the disease.
-The US military is not a humanitarian organisation, nor should it be expected to behave like one.
-If America wants to help, it should offer those fleeing the violence in Iraq the ability to seek refuge in the United States – and promise those who stay behind that it will never ever bomb them again.
+The US military is not a humanitarian organization, nor should it be expected to behave like one.
+If America wants to help, it should offer those fleeing the violence in Iraq the ability to seek refuge in the United States—and promise those who stay behind that it will never ever bomb them again.

 Follow Charles Davis on Twitter